Hesperian Health Guides

 It is, of course, unfortunate that a child feels ashamed or thinks she has to hide her disability.
 We must work for greater understanding.
 But people do not change their attitudes quickly.
 Often the child and her parents have good reasons for their fears, and we must learn to accept them.
 However, we must also help the child, her family, and the community to become more accepting of the child’s disability and to provide as many opportunities for the child as possible.

 We need to help the child find courage.
 A child with a new disability will often be afraid to go out into the community, or back to school.
 And other persons or children may at first take notice and feel sorry for her—or even tease her.
 But if she can be helped through this first difficult period, usually other people and children will soon get used to her difference and accept both it and her.
-As more people with disabilities find the courage to go out into the community, it will be easier for those who follow, because people will become more open and accepting.
+As more people with disabilities live openly in the community, it will be easier for those who follow, because people will become more open and accepting.

 In the story of Sri, the rehabilitation specialist tried to solve her problem by giving her an artificial limb.
 Her family spent a lot of money on it.
 But the new hand did not solve her problem.
 She never really accepted or used it.
 Her problem, which was partly emotional, was finally solved by the whole family helping her to join them again in daily activities, and to gain new confidence in herself.